kesterling/FGDT-simulator/README.md

 Each session will create a new folder in the Results subdirectory with name "trial_id_#" where the # is replaced by a random number.
 Each trial_id_# folder has a unique name so new experiements do not overwite previous experiments.
 When running an experimental session, the script will create a new trial_id_# folder and then write the following files into the new folder:

 - a text file reporting the parameter settings used
-- a CSV file with all personality covariates, options chosen, arguments seen, and responses
+- a set of CSV files, each with all personality covariates, options chosen, arguments seen, and responses.
+There is one CSV file per trial and the file name indicates the index of the trial
-- a JSON-like file with the summaries across the three rounds
+- a set of JSON-like files, each with the summaries across the three rounds, for each trial.
+Likewise, the file name indicates the index of the trial
-- a CSV file for each option reporting the within-option cosine similarities
+- a CSV file for each option reporting the within-option cosine similarities across trials for that session

 The files saved in each trial_id_# folder are the basic output of this simulator.
 There are a few auxiliary scripts available as well to run the validation tests.
 First, you can run "summarizationSimilarities.py" to update the CSV file to recover the cosine similarities from each round 1 response and the corresponding summary for a given run.
 You use this updated file to do a summary bias evaluation.
 Second, you can use "coverage_test.py" to run the LLM coder for the coverage validation test.
 Optionally run "Round1_frequencies.py" to optimize the parameter settings in order to get the desired response frequencies.
 You also can run "baseline_similarities.py" to infer the correlation between arbitrary sentences for a given topic, to get a random baseline for cosine similarity scores for that topic.